 It almost makes one glad to be teacher in retirement…..!

 A respected newspaper writer, who also happens to be an Anglican priest, recently wrote the following in The Guardian newspaper:

-So far; so good.
-I can go along with all of that.
-He goes on:
+So far; so good – I can go along with all of that.
+The writer goes on: